Svetlana Broz: Biography

-She graduated from the Belgrade Medical School in 1980 and has served as a cardiologist at the Military Medical Academy from 1981 to 1999, and volunteered her services at the outbreak of the war in Bosnia and Herzegovina in 1992.
-Her new project is about inter-ethnic marriages entered into during the war.
+She graduated from the Belgrade Medical School in 1980, and had served as a cardiologist at the Military Medical Academy from 1981 to 1999, and volunteered her services at the outbreak of the war in Bosnia and Herzegovina in 1992.
+Her newest project was about inter-ethnic marriages entered into during the war.
 At the outbreak of the war in Bosnia and Herzegovina in 1992 she volunteered to work as a cardiologist in the atrocity zones.
 Over and over again her patients told her how their survival had been possible only thanks to individuals with the courage to stand up against the ethnic violence perpetrated by members of their own ethnic group, and in January 1993 she began interviewing for the book that describes these human experiences during the Bosnian War.
 The book was published in Bosnia and Herzegovina in 1999 with a title Dobri ljudi u vremenu zla and in 2003 in the United States under the title Good People in an Evil Time.

 In 2000, she moved to Sarajevo, Bosnia and Herzegovina permanently.
 The reason for this was, as she stated in a 2005 interview for Bosnian daily newspaper Nezavisne novine: "After the NATO intervention, I moved to Sarajevo.
 Twenty years ago, Belgrade was a European metropolis, a city that I loved a lot.
 Unfortunately, in a way that city has lost its soul.
 Sarajevo, despite going through a four-year-long siege of hell, kept its soul intact.
-I love Bosnia-Herzegovina, I feel as this is my homeland.
+I love Bosnia and Herzegovina, I feel as this is my homeland.
 Last year I even became a citizen."

+Broz died in Belgrade on 22 March 2025, at the age of 69.

 Career

-Broz is currently heading the local branch of the Gardens of the Righteous Worldwide (GARIWO) non-governmental organization.
-She is the founder of "Education Towards Civil Courage", a series of seminars designed to teach adolescents from all over the Balkans how to stand up to corruption and social and political divisiveness.
+Broz was the head of the local branch of the Gardens of the Righteous Worldwide (GARIWO) non-governmental organization.
+She was the founder of "Education Towards Civil Courage", a series of seminars designed to teach adolescents from all over the Balkans how to stand up to corruption and social and political divisiveness.
 In 2007, the organization began research and preparation for the foundation of a Center for Civil Courage in Bosnia-Herzegovina.

-Since 2001 Broz has headed the organization GARIWO (technically a subsidiary of the Italian non-profit body Gardens of the Righteous Worldwide) with its flagship program Education on Civil Courage.
+From 2001, Broz headed the organization GARIWO (technically a subsidiary of the Italian non-profit body Gardens of the Righteous Worldwide) with its flagship program Education on Civil Courage.